Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 indicate going out, and its food pattern may be different from staying at home.

+After all procedures, I delete unwanted columns.
 Below is the data frame after processing:

 <table>
 <colgroup>